I cannot believe the price of coconut milk lately!

 3. I portion my coconut milk up in pint jars and then freeze.
 That way, I always have some on hand (the trick is remembering to pull it out of the freezer in advance!).
 I use pint glass Mason jars.
 I know some people are afraid to freeze in glass, but in all the years that I’ve been doing it, I’ve only lost a couple of jars.
 The trick is to only fill it about 3/4 full and don’t put the lid on it until it’s completely frozen.
 Then, defrost slowly in the fridge.
 But, if you don’t want to use glass, just find containers that work for your needs.

-4. I use the shredded coconut remains for a whole variety of things.
+4. I use the shredded coconut (affiliate link) remains for a whole variety of things.
 I typically portion it up in little containers and freeze it.
 Then, I will add it to smoothies or baked goods later.
-If you want, you can dehydrate the leftover coconut meat and then either use it as you would dried coconut shreds, or you an whiz it up in your food processor and make coconut flour.
+If you want, you can dehydrate the leftover coconut meat and then either use it as you would dried coconut shreds, or you an whiz it up in your food processor and make coconut flour (affiliate link).
 We’re talking zero waste!
-April Patel, author of “Don’t Compost it, Cook it!” would be so proud!
+April Patel, one of my affiliate partners, and author of “Don’t Compost it, Cook it!” would be so proud!

 So, tell me.
 Do you make your own coconut milk?
 Do you prefer homemade or canned better?
 If you’ve never made coconut milk before, have I inspired you to try?
 Leave me a comment below!